-COMPANY XIV TO PRESENT OFF-BROADWAY ADULT ONLY WORLD PREMIERE OF SNOW WHITE, CONCEIVED, DIRECTED AND CHOREOGRAPHED BY DRAMA DESK AWARD NOMINEE AUSTIN MCCORMICK, AT MINETTA LANE THEATRE IN NYC
+COMPANY XIV TO PRESENT OFF-BROADWAY ADULT-ONLY WORLD PREMIERE OF SNOW WHITE, CONCEIVED, DIRECTED, AND CHOREOGRAPHED BY DRAMA DESK AWARD NOMINEE AUSTIN MCCORMICK, AT MINETTA LANE THEATRE IN NYC

 OFF-BROADWAY RUN PREVIEWS JANUARY 26, OPENS FEBRUARY 3, RUNS THROUGH MARCH 12

-New York, NY – Company XIV proudly presents an adult only world premiere of Snow White, conceived, directed and choreographed by Drama Desk Award nominee Austin McCormick.
-Snow White runs Off-Broadway from January 26 – March 12, 2016 in a limited 7-week engagement at the Minetta Lane Theatre, located at 18 Minetta Lane between MacDougal Street and 6th Avenue in New York City.
+New York, NY – Company XIV proudly presents an adult-only world premiere of Snow White, conceived, directed, and choreographed by Drama Desk Award nominee Austin McCormick.
+Snow White runs Off-Broadway from January 26 – March 12, 2016, in a limited 7-week engagement at the Minetta Lane Theatre, located at 18 Minetta Lane between MacDougal Street and 6th Avenue in New York City.
 Previews begin January 26 for a February 3 opening.

-Company XIV’s erotic and sensual Snow White, inspired by the Brothers Grimm version of the beloved fairy tale, blends circus, opera, dance, theatre, music, high fashion and lavish design.
+Company XIV’s erotic and sensual Snow White, inspired by the Brothers Grimm version of the beloved fairy tale, blends circus, opera, dance, theatre, music, high fashion, and lavish design.
 Enjoy a libation as you immerse yourself in this thrillingly unique fusion of nightlife and theatre.
-Dark, dangerous and decadent.
+Dark, dangerous, and decadent.
 The show contains partial nudity – 16 & over admitted.

 The cast includes Hilly Bodin, Marisol Cabrera, Laura Careless, Courtney Giannone, Lea Helle, Nicholas Katen, Malik Kitchen, Mark Osmundsen, Davon Rainey and Marcy Richardson.

-The production team includes Nataliya Vasilyeva (Production Stage Manager), Emma Greger (Company Manager), Audrey Nauman (Wardrobe Supervisor) and John Starmer (Technical Director).
+The production team includes Nataliya Vasilyeva (Production Stage Manager), Emma Greger (Company Manager), Audrey Nauman (Wardrobe Supervisor), and John Starmer (Technical Director).
 Company XIV is sponsored by MAC Cosmetics.

 Company XIV and Artistic Director Austin McCormick continue to garner critical acclaim.
 The New York Times calls McCormick’s work “inventive and brainy, a high-entertainment mix of music-hall, cabaret, theater and dance” and praised Le Serpent Rouge as a “sensuous marvel.”
-Company XIV’s critically acclaimed Nutcracker Rouge was called “dazzling and genius” (The New York Times Critics’ Pick), “the perfect hot date” (TimeOut NY Critics’ Pick) and the year’s “sexiest dance performance” (Paper Magazine).
+Company XIV’s critically acclaimed Nutcracker Rouge was called “dazzling and genius” (The New York Times Critics’ Pick), “the perfect hot date” (TimeOut NY Critics’ Pick), and the year’s “sexiest dance performance” (Paper Magazine).
 Metro NY says the company has “world-class talent.”

-Company XIV’s work is a unique mash up of classical texts, Baroque choreography, eclectic music, pop culture, opera, burlesque, ballet, gender bending, high fashion, theatrical staging and sumptuous design that has wowed both audiences and critics.
+Company XIV’s work is a unique mash-up of classical texts, Baroque choreography, eclectic music, pop culture, opera, burlesque, ballet, gender-bending, high fashion, theatrical staging, and sumptuous design that has wowed both audiences and critics.
 Company XIV shows are cutting-edge, yet extravagantly classical.
 Taking his cue from theatre/dance/opera under the reign of Louis XIV, director/choreographer Austin McCormick creates a compelling 360-degree experience for audiences.
-The players of Company XIV are theatrical libertines, who tempt, delight and fully immerse their audiences in the experience of their performances, inviting them to be seduced and liberated!
+The players of Company XIV are theatrical libertines, who tempt, delight, and fully immerse their audiences in the experience of their performances, inviting them to be seduced and liberated!

 Austin McCormick holds a BFA from the Juilliard School and is a graduate of The Conservatory of Baroque Dance.
 He is an alumnus of the Harid Conservatory and North Carolina School of the Arts.
 In 2006 he founded Company XIV, hailed by Black Book Magazine as an ‘Icon Of The Future.’
 The company works in the mediums of live dance/theater and film.
-The work is contemporary, yet Baroque inspired.
+The work is contemporary, yet Baroque-inspired.
 McCormick was nominated for a 2015 Drama Desk Award for Outstanding Choreography for Rococo Rouge and he won a 2009 NY Innovative Theater Award for Best Choreography for The Judgment of Paris.
 His work has been performed at the Kennedy Center, Lincoln Center’s Peter Jay Sharp Theater, Alice Tully Hall, Clark Studio Theater, Symphony Space, The Flea, Alvin Ailey Theater, Walter Reade Theater, Mark Morris Dance Center, and internationally at the Biblioteca Palafoxiana in Mexico, the Roxy Art House in Edinburgh, and Usine C in Montreal.
-McCormick’s work has been seen at the TED Conference, on Logo’s New Now Next Awards and TLC’s “The Cake Boss.”
+McCormick’s work has been seen at the TED Conference, on Logo’s New Now Next Awards, and on TLC’s “The Cake Boss.”